LukasWoodtli/WebPage/pelican/content/object_databases.md

 - Consistency
     - it's impossible to apply or lose update while data is written
 - Isolation
-    - serialisability (CPSR) is quaranteed by 2-phase locking
+    - serialisability (CPSR) is guaranteed by 2-phase locking
     - MVCC provides serialisability for read-only transactions (using snapshots)
 - Durability
     - changes are written to transaction log first